 Ribs can be cooked in a variety of ways.
 With that being said, I recommend cooking the ribs at 400 degrees for two hours, or 300 degrees for 3 hours so that the ribs can fall off the bone.

 Be mindful that the higher the temperature, the greater the chances that the ribs will come out dry if cooked for too long.
 Furthermore, if the temperature is too high, then the outside will cook while the inside of the ribs will be raw.

 What Is The Difference Between Baby Back And Spare Ribs?

 Spare ribs have more meat than baby back ribs, however, spare ribs also contain more fat as well.

 Baby back ribs derive from the section of the ribs that are attached to the backbone, underneath the loin muscle.
 The “baby” part of the name comes from that section of the rib being shorter than spare ribs.

-Did I also mention that baby back style BBQ ribs are my favor?
+Did I also mention that baby back style BBQ ribs are my favorite?
 That has nothing to with baby back ribs getting its name, however, those tasty Hawaiian ribs taste good when they are baby back.

 Which Is Better Baby Back Or St Louis?

-Between baby back and St. Louis ribs one will be better than the other based on preference.
+Between baby back and St. Louis ribs, one will be better than the other based on preference.
 St. Louis ribs are the better option for those who desire more ribs with more meat on the bone.
 I, on the other hand, prefer the baby back because it is less fat on the ribs.